eclipse-csi/security-handbook/docs/sbom/tooling.md

 ```

 ### Configuration
-The CycloneDX Maven Plugin offers several configuration options that allow customization of how the SBOM is generated for the project, such as: tool version, output format, output location, whether to include license text, whether to include specific dependencies, whether attach it to the build artifacts.
+The CycloneDX Maven Plugin offers several configuration options that allow customization of how the SBOM is generated for the project, such as: tool version, output format, output location, whether to include license text, whether to include specific dependencies, whether to attach it to the build artifacts.

 Below is an example of the **default** configuration: